Entertainment Technology Center

 The Entertainment Technology Center (ETC) is a department at Carnegie Mellon University in Pittsburgh, Pennsylvania, United States.
-It is located at the Pittsburgh Technology Center.
+The ETC offers a two-year terminal Masters of Entertainment Technology (MET) degree.

-The ETC offers a two-year Masters of Entertainment Technology (MET) degree, jointly conferred by Carnegie Mellon University's College of Fine Arts and School of Computer Science.
-Students enrolled in the ETC learn interdisciplinary skills in design, art and technology, and are prepared for environments where artists and technologists work hand-in-hand, such as theme parks, interactive museum exhibits, website design and development, and the creation of video games.
+Students enrolled in the ETC learn interdisciplinary skills in design, art, and technology, and are prepared for industries where artists and technologists work hand-in-hand, such as video game development, theme park design, location-based entertainment, interactive storytelling, animation, visual effects, robotics, and technology.